trixi-framework/HOHQMesh/README.md

 	- Zero or more internal boundary curves that define boundaries for multiple material applications
 	- An optional bottom [topography](Documentation/docs/three-dimensional-hexahedral-meshes.md#Topography) defined either in functional form or from a file to use to [refine](Documentation/docs/the-model.md.md#SizingTopography) a 2D mesh around bottom features.
 (For example for shallow water equation computations.)

-- Tell it how to mesh the model with a [`CONTROL_INPUT`](Documentation/docs/the-control-input.md) section to control the meshing process by
+- Tell it how to mesh the model with a [`CONTROL_INPUT`](Documentation/docs/the-control-input.md) section by
   - Setting [run parameters](Documentation/docs/the-control-input.md#RunParameters) that specify where to write the results, specify the mesh and plot file formats and set the polynomial order of the boundary curves
-  - Setting [background grid](Documentation/docs/the-control-input.md#BackgroundGrid) size to specify the largest element size desired
+  - Setting a [background grid](Documentation/docs/the-control-input.md#BackgroundGrid) size to specify the largest element size desired
   - Setting how the mesh should be [smoothed](Documentation/docs/the-control-input.md#Smoother)
   - Defining optional [refinement regions](Documentation/docs/the-control-input.md#RefinementRegions) to allow manual refinement of the mesh to emphasize specific regions not indicated by the boundary curves or topography.